Warzone2100/warzone2100/doc/js-events.md

 ## eventAttacked(victim, attacker)

 An event that is run when an object belonging to the script's controlling player is attacked.
-The attacker parameter may be either a structure or a droid.
+The `attacker` parameter may be either a structure or a droid.

-## eventResearched(research, structure, player)
+## eventResearched(research, researchStructure, player)

 An event that is run whenever a new research is available.
-The structure parameter is set if the research comes from a research lab owned by the current player.
-If an ally does the research, the structure parameter will be set to null.
-The player parameter gives the player it is called for.
+The `researchStructure` parameter is set if the research comes from a research lab owned by the current player.
+If an ally does the research, the `researchStructure` parameter will be set to `null`.
+The `player` parameter gives the player it is called for.

 ## eventDestroyed(object)